marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ### Player Plans

+* Fight werewolves
+* Talk to Ezmerelda, ideas to defeat Strahd?
+* Ask about Baba Lysaga
+* Teach Ireena to handle herself
+* Pursue the Mad Mage

 ### Notes for me

+* Prep werewolf encounter
+* Make Vampire/vampire spawn notes for wiki front page
+* Figure out what Van Richten knows about Baba Lysaga
+* Figure out what I want to do about Mad Mage
+* Read up on Amber Temple/Argynvostholt

 #### Vallaki

 * Mention how the people of Vallaki are all putting on fake smiles when out in public "as usual".
 * Mention Bluto, the Blue Water Inn's "best customer".
 He usually trades fish for wine, but hasn't been seen in a while.

-####